SacRT Celebrates 50 Years

 Celebration:

-We are also hosting public pop-up events at different light rail stations and transit centers across the region during the month of April.
-Keep a watch out for a special 50th anniversary edition bus and light rail train that will be in service starting in April.
-Make sure to step on board for an immersive experience, as both the bus and train will feature decals dotted with QR codes that will virtually connect riders to stories and videos about our history and achievements.
+We hosted public pop-up events at different light rail stations and transit centers across the region during April and May.
+In April, SacRT launched a special 50th anniversary edition bus and light rail train.
+Make sure to step on board for an immersive experience, as both the bus and train feature decals dotted with QR codes that will virtually connect riders to stories and videos about our history and achievements.

 50 Years Ago: